How to Short Bitcoin in 3 Simple Steps

 Step 3: Set up your account and start trading

 Now that you chose a broker and understood how to short Bitcoin, let’s look at how you can place your first trade.
-We will use the popular eToro trading platform as a reference.

 The Bottom Line